List of sports events affected by the coronavirus outbreak in India

 BASKETBALL: *FIBA 3x3 Olympic qualifying tournament from March 18 to 22 in Bengaluru postponed.
 CRICKET: *Foreign players unavailable for Indian Premier League till April 15 due to government-imposed visa restrictions.

 SHOOTING: *ISSF World Cup for Rifle, Pitol and Shotgun in New Delhi March 15-25 postponed.
-PTI APA APA.
+TENNIS: *All domestic tournament cancelled..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)